-At the dawn of a modern industrialized era, life was about survival and obtaining work under any conditions was considered a privilege.
-Unfortunately this mind set led workers to dangerous or unsanitary conditions with no safety regulations on the operation of machinery, the exposure to hazardous chemicals, working from high elevations or in poorly ventilated areas.
-Adding to that was the fact that, even children were allowed to work (and become injured) under these conditions and there was little to no recourse for employees left permanently disabled.
+In the early days of the industrial era, obtaining work under any conditions was considered a privilege, which often resulted in dangerous and unsanitary working conditions with no safety regulations in place for machinery operation, exposure to hazardous chemicals, or working in poorly ventilated areas.
+Children were also allowed to work under these conditions, and employees had little to no recourse for permanent disabilities.

-As more and more companies begin to understand the return on investment these programs offer, Occupational Health & Wellness programs are gaining in popularity.
-If you are ready to implement one of these programs and help make workplace accidents and injuries something from a bygone era, contact Workplace Safety Screenings for ways to make employee health a top priority.
-To get started, we’ll help you…
+As more companies realize the return on investment these programs offer, Occupational Health & Wellness programs are becoming more popular.
+If you are ready to prioritize employee health and implement one of these programs, contact Workplace Safety Screenings for assistance in making workplace accidents and injuries a thing of the past.
+We can help you get started by...

 Identify Your Health Risks